-Over the next three months, we’ll take a look at how a well-planned replacement plan can help save time and money and prevent headaches when it comes to getting high-quality windows installed in your home.
+Over the next three months, we’ll take a look at how a well-thought-out replacement plan can help save time and money and prevent headaches when it comes to getting high-quality windows installed in your home.

 People often become aware that they should consider window replacement in the winter.
-The wintry weather exposes air leaks and other concerns with existing windows, either through draftier rooms or higher power bills due to energy inefficiency from windows were leaks have yet to be noticed.
+The wintry weather shows air leaks and other concerns with existing windows, either through draftier rooms or higher power bills due to energy inefficiency from windows were leaks have yet to be noticed.

-Rather than sit back and wait for the spring to make a replacement, consider these benefits to replacing windows during the winter months and check out some tips that will help service go smoothly:
+Rather than sit back and wait for the spring to make a replacement, consider these benefits to replacing windows during the winter months and check out some ideas that will help service go smoothly:

 Winter time can be a great opportunity to identify drafts or potential gaps in your existing windows.

-Chillier temperatures cause materials to contract, and may impact performance.
+Chillier temperatures cause materials to contract, and may decrease performance.
 As a result, leaks, drafts or other problem areas may be easier to feel.
 Knowing which windows are problems can help determine which need to be replaced or repaired.
 This can help save both time and money over the long run when it comes to budgeting for window replacements.

 Let technology make things easier.
-A non-contact infrared thermometer can detect ambient air temperatures around window and door frames.
+A non-contact infrared thermometer can measure ambient air temperatures around window and door frames.
 If excessive cold air is seeping into the house, you’ll see it registered on the thermometer.

 Take advantage of energy efficiency sooner

 A drafty window hits your budget, especially in the winter.
 Getting your window replaced will not only make your house warmer for the rest of the winter, but you’ll reduce energy costs sooner, as well.